Buy Generic Efudex (Fluorouracil) Online

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Drug Interactions of Fluorouracil :
+Drug Interactions

 Drug interactions could alter how your medications function or raise the possibility of major negative side effects.
 All probable medication interactions are not included in this document.
 Keep a list of everything you use, including herbal products, prescription and over-the-counter medications, and provide it to your doctor and pharmacist.
 Without your doctor's approval, never start, stop, or change the dosage of any medications.

-If you miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose.
-Use your next dose at the regular time.
+If you miss a dose, take it as soon as you remember.
+If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.